Azure/bicep-registry-modules/avm/res/network/express-route-gateway/README.md

 ### Parameter: `expressRouteConnections`

-List of ExpressRoute connections to the ExpressRoute gateway.
+List of ExpressRoute connections to the ExpressRoute gateway. **Note:** This parameter will overwrite existing connections, including deleting any that are not provided.
+This is by-design behavior of the resource provider.
 - Required: No
 - Type: array
 - Default: `[]`